Venture even further into exploring agents of disease and misunderstood forms of life with our integrated Masters course.

 Practicals are designed to help you to develop laboratory skills and to become familiar with a wide range of practical techniques, training you to use methods precisely and encouraging you to objectively assess the reliability of your results.

-Several modules available within Biology, Ecology, Genetics, Biotechnology and Microbiology, and Molecular Cell Biology courses offer the chance to to study outside undertaking field courses.
-We currently offer opportunities to study marine and coastal biology environments in Scotland, tropical ecology and conservation in Tanzania, the colourful flora and fauna in Portugal, or experience equally stunning locations in Yorkshire
+Several modules available within Biology, Ecology, Genetics, Biotechnology, and Molecular Cell Biology courses offer the chance to study outside undertaking field courses.
+In past years we’ve offered opportunities to study coastal biology environments and colourful flora and fauna in locations around the UK.

 We encourage you to develop important communication skills, including working in groups to plan and carry out experiments that investigate a scientific problem, and you will present your work as an oral presentation or poster.